clambro/black-hole-thesis/docs/description.md

 \log_{16}\xi_\ell \approx 1 + \log_{16}\xi_{\ell + 1} \approx 2 + \log_{16}\xi_{\ell + 2}
 $$

-Calculating our own error in energy conservation at $\ell = 12, 13, 14$ and $\epsilon=21.5$ and plotting the results in log space shows precisely this relationship:
+Calculating our own error in energy conservation at $\ell = 12, 13, 14$ and $\epsilon=21.5$ and plotting the results in log space shows precisely this relationship

 <div align="center">
   <img src="images/energy_conservation.png" alt="A plot demonstrating conservation of energy" width="600">

-  *Figure 4: Energy conservation converges to zero to 4th order, right until the moment of black hole formation at the end.*
+  *Figure 4: Energy conservation converges to zero to 4th order, right until the moment of black hole formation.*
 </div>

 The high frequency noise you're seeing at $\ell = 14$ is precisely the floating point noise I was describing above.
 If we go to higher levels of discretization than this, it begins to dominate over the physical error.
 The decoherence you're seeing near black hole formation at $t=7$ is due to the fact that formation time depends slightly on the level of discretization, so right at the end the three simulations fall out of sync.